This post on new tourist fees and visa changes was updated in 2025.

 Now they’re imposing a fee that is the highest in Europe.
 According to the city’s finance chief, Hester van Buren, tourists will pay an average of €22 euros per night in taxes rather than the €15 euros it had previously cost on a room of the average price in the city.

-Barcelona – Another poster child for overtourism, Barcelona has struggled with a lack of housing for residents as more apartments get converted to short-term rentals and tk.
-Last year the city added a nightly tourist tax of €2.75 for more accommodations and this year it goes up to €3.75.
+Barcelona – Another poster child for overtourism, Barcelona has struggled with a lack of housing for residents as more apartments get converted to short-term rentals.
+The city added a nightly tourist tax of €2.75 for more accommodations in 2023 and rasied it to €3.75 last year.

 Greece – Mykonos and Santorini are mobbed while other places in Greece are almost empty, like the spooky Mani Peninsula I wrote about last year, but the country is applying a country-wide “climate resilience tax” on top of the regular bed tax.
 This will only apply in the high season though, from March through October.
-It applies to all accommodation and will range from 50 euro cents to €10 depending on the accommodation class.
+It applies to all accommodation and ranges from 50 euro cents to €10 depending on the accommodation class.

 Many other locations are adding an extra tax on cruise ship visitors, who arrive by the thousands but spend most of their money with the ship company.
 The latest announcement on this front is Quintana Roo in Mexico, home of Cancun and Cozumel.
 Others include New York City, Scotland, and the Virgin Islands.